zulfidly/StarWarsAPI-GET/README.md

 - use of array methods pre-dominantly

-#### The fetch function was re-factored into a single function
+#### The fetch function has been re-factored into a single function
-#### Data was retrieved by chain calling multiple fetch functions previously, due to its asynchronous nature
+- Data was retrieved by chain calling multiple fetch functions previously, due to its asynchronous nature
 ```
 function fetchAPI(fu, api_endpoint, objData, userInput) {
     printUserMessage(retrievingMessage())